 - Doctors visits, including specialists to whom your doctor refers you for treatment

 - Rehabilitation costs, such as physical therapy or work rehabilitation

 In the case of rehabilitation, you will need to consult with an attorney.
 That area of the law is very complex, so to make sure you get the compensation you deserve, involve the legal expertise of the skilled lawyers at Hart David Carson LLP.Getting Compensation for Medical Expenses

 The process of getting workers’ compensation for your medical expenses begins with a report to your employer and a doctor’s examination.
 Be as specific as possible with your doctor about the circumstances surrounding your injury.
 This makes the process much simpler and increases your odds of getting maximum benefits.

 After seeing your doctor, involve our workers’ compensation attorneys right away.
 Don’t make a statement to your employer or their insurance company, since that can be used against you.
 Instead, refer them to us for details on your injury.

-Hart & David keeps your rights and well-being at the forefront as we seek compensation on your behalf.
+Hart David Carson LLP keeps your rights and well-being at the forefront as we seek compensation on your behalf.
 To learn more about how workers’ compensation can cover your medical expenses, contact our lawyers today for a free consultation.